 Consultant ACPE Certified Supervisor: a person who gives professional advice regarding CPE Supervision.
-The consultant supervisor assists in creating a safe place for reflection and growth toward the consultee's development in becoming a CPE Educator.
+The consultant supervisor assists in creating a safe place for reflection and growth toward the consultee's development in becoming an ACPE Certified Educator.

-Consultation - a meeting of persons in which an individual or group seeks feedback and non-binding advice about one's functioning, progress and/or plans in CPE.
+Consultation - a meeting of persons in which an individual or group seeks feedback and nonbinding advice about one's functioning, progress and/or plans in CPE.
 Consultation can be both formal or informal.

-Covenant for Learning - an agreement developed cooperatively by a student and CPE educator that establishes the learning goals of the student and the means to achieve those goals in a unit of CPE.
+Covenant for Learning - an agreement developed cooperatively by a student and ACPE Certified Educator that establishes the learning goals of the student and the means to achieve those goals in a unit of CPE.